jordansissel/sysadvent/2011/09/article.md

 I'll start with data you're probably already familiar with, simple text delimited by some characters like spaces or commas.
 The general tools used here are awk and cut.
-A simple example of this would be to ....

-To augment any 'statistics' I might need to do, I have a few shell functions that lightly wrap awk to help me do sums and counts by a field.
+I often want to get some simple stats using awk, so I keep some handy shell functions to help me do sums and counts by field.

     function _awk_col() {
       echo "$1" | egrep -v '^[0-9]+$' || echo "\$$1"